On October 26, Michelotti park (Parco Michelotti) in Turin, Italy, was reopened to the public (partially open) after 32 years of closure.

 The way of faith:

 Yeah!
-If we want to be a person as Job who fears God and shuns evil, who can stand firm and bear witness in various environments, trials and tribulations arranged by God, we must believe that all that we have is bestowed by God, and comes from God; God is theof all things, while we humans are created beings; God controls everything, so He can give and can also take away.
+If we want to be a person like Job who fears God and shuns evil, who can stand firm and bear witness in various environments, trials and tribulations arranged by God, we must believe that all the things we have are bestowed by God, and come from God; God is the Creator of all things, while we humans are created beings; God controls everything, so He can give and can also take away.
 This should be our knowledge of and attitude toward God’s sovereignty.
 Then, when we practically experience in the people, matters, things and environments that we encounter every day, we can treat each of them reasonably like Job.
-No matter whether we receive blessings or suffer misfortune, we can obey the Creator’s arrangement from the perspective of a created being without our own choice and demands, and we cannot complain against God.
+No matter whether we receive blessings or suffer misfortune, we can obey the Creator’s arrangements from the perspective of a created being without our own choice and demands, and we will not complain against God.
 In this way, we can shame Satan by what we do, and we can truly stand testimony for God and naturally gain God’s approval.

 A grain of sand:

 Thank God!
 Through today’s fellowship I finally know the reason why I have believed in God for many years but my faith remains unchanged.
-I also come to know the source of faith and get the way of practice: From now on, I will put into practicein my real life, apply my knowledge of God to myself and to the practical things that I encounter.
+I also come to know the source of faith and find the way to practice: From now on, I will put into practice God’s words in my real life, apply my knowledge of God to myself and to the practical things that I encounter.
 Only by doing like this can I have more and more knowledge of God and faith in God.
-Thanks for God’s lead.
+Thanks for God’s leadership.
 I’ve gained so much today.
 Looking forward to our next fellowship.
 Goodbye, everyone!

 Do you want to welcome the Lord Jesus?
 Do you want to be raptured before the disasters?
 Our website provides messages about theof Christ.
 Please click the button below to communicate online with us at any time.